Major General the Honorable Michael Jeffery

 A VISION FOR THE FUTURE

 In October 2013, he was appointed as Australia’s National Advocate for Soil Health.
-In that role, Michael has been pivotal in alerting Australians to the generally poor quality of our soils.
+In that role, Michael was pivotal in alerting Australians to the generally poor quality of our soils.
 His vision – to encourage all Australians to focus on soil health and the urgent need to regenerate our urban and rural landscapes – underpins the work of Soils For Life.

 AN ENDURING LEGACY